 If personal assistants are too worried about supporting the person with care and support funded by a direct payment due because of contracting Covid-19, then you will need to ask your personal assistant/s to take a period of paid leave and if not, agree unpaid leave with them pending a social care review of the cared for person’s needs.
 If you require other support during this time, see above for details about other care and support options.

-If you or anyone in your household is worried about contracting Covid-19 and you have asked your personal assistants not to come into work, explore whether PA's can be furloughed and if not pay up to 8 weeks retainer pending social care review of needs.
+If you or anyone in your household is worried about contracting COVID-19 and you have asked your personal assistants not to come into work, explore whether PA's can be furloughed and if not pay up to eight weeks retainer pending social care review of needs.

 Personal assistants that are unfit for work or self-isolating are entitled to statutory sick pay (if eligible) from day one of the absence.
 Government advice on sick pay entitlement during the COVID-19 crisis.

-Direct Payment recipients who plan to restart their personal assistants after the current lockdown period will continue to receive their direct payment from Coventry City Council.
+Direct Payment recipients who restart their personal assistants after lockdowns periods end will continue to receive their direct payment from Coventry City Council.

 There has been some relaxation to the rules related to Disclosure and Barring checks, during the COVID-19 pandemic.
 Direct payment employers should where possible still check identification in person, but where this is not possible, they should: